Wills Lawyers In Calgary, AlbertaJeff Kahane2021-01-24T17:46:09+00:00

 Calgary Wills Lawyers

 As wills lawyers in Calgary we recognize that people plan for their future in different ways.
 The wills and estates lawyers at Kahane Law Office are here to meet your estate planning needs.
 Remember, without a will, provincial law determines who will inherit your estate.
 This same law will also trigger when they will receive it.
+We refer to an estate with no will as an intestate estate.
+Learn about how wills protect your wishes, you estate, your beneficiaries and family.
 In Calgary, Alberta call 403-225-8810.
 We always meet with you to assist in drafting your will.

 A will determines many factors.
-We review each of them with every client.
+We review each of them with every client so that they make informed choices throughout the process.
 That said, several factors play more predominant roles in people’s minds than others.
 The key benefits to having a will include your ability to determine many things about the dealing of your estate.
-This includes naming the person or people who will:
+For example, this includes naming the person or people who will:

 Administer your estate

 This person decides how to manage your assets after your death, ensure your beneficiaries receive what you want them to, run your business for your estate, invest your estates assets for the benefit of your beneficiaries and wind up your estate including the filing of your final tax return.
 This person is the executor or executrix but is now titled the personal representative.
+This was only a name change in the position and not a change to the role.
 A key factor in selecting this person includes ensuring that you trust them.
+Many argue that is the only factor, however having the skill set to manage your estate is also important.
+Talk to your wills lawyer.
+The role of the personal representative changes depending on the nature of your estate.

 Inherit your estate

-You give specific assets to specific people and / or split your estate into percentage shares.
+Next, you give specific assets to specific people and / or split your estate into percentage shares.
 Some people make provisions for charities, while others are concerned with family members or specifically disinheriting someone.
 The choice is largely yours in determining who benefits from your estate.
-We help ensure that you follow Alberta law with respect to the terms you put into your will.
+Our Calgary wills lawyers help ensure that you follow Alberta law with respect to the terms you put into your will.
+This helps to avoid estate disputes and litigation.
+Further, it allows you to strategically plan for tax advantages, thus helping your beneficiaries.
+Lastly, a will is the only mechanism to ensure that your estate ends up with the people you want it to.

 Be guardian of your children